 that was the foundation of what ye term the Church.

 Cayce claims that this inner group of Essenes was led by a prophetess named “Judy.”
-It was Judy, moreover, who sent Jesus “to Persia, to Egypt, yea to India, that there might be complete the more perfect knowledge of the material ways in the activities of Him that became the Way, the Truth!”
-According to Cayce, then, Jesus received his final training in Egypt just prior to his appearance in Israel and baptism by John.
+It was Judy who sent Jesus to Persia, Egypt, and India.
 Although there is no ancient evidence that the Essenes accepted women as their leaders or Gentiles as members, Cayce not only claimed that the Essenes “took Jews and Gentiles alike as members” but had developed into a group “where women were considered as equals with the men in their activities, in their abilities to formulate, to live, to be, channels.
 They joined by dedication – usually by their parents.”
-Consequently, both Mary and Joseph were “dedicated by their parents” to the Essenes as potential “channels” for the birth of the Messiah.
-The cumulative picture gained from the Readings is not simply a complex network of various members of Edgar Cayce’s Association for Research and Enlightenment (ARE) seeking hidden knowledge about their past lives, but an already well-developed alternative esoteric narrative of Christian origins.
-In the 1940s, the Cayce Readings represented the culmination of a two hundred-year long esotericist fascination with the Essenes – an intellectual-esoteric reception history and tradition almost as fascinating as the ancient Essenes themselves – even if this esoteric history has not added much to the scholarly conversation.
+Consequently, both Mary and Joseph were “dedicated by their parents” to the Essenes as potential “channels” for the Messiah.
+The picture gained from the Readings is not simply a complex network of various members of Edgar Cayce’s Association for Research and Enlightenment (ARE) seeking hidden knowledge about their past lives, but an already well-developed alternative esoteric narrative of Christian origins.
+In the 1940s, the Cayce Readings represented the culmination of a two hundred-year long esotericist fascination with the Essenes even though this esoteric history has not added much to the scholarly conversation.